MicrosoftDocs/microsoft-salescopilot-docs/articles/view-understand-pbi-report.md

 - **Data filters**: Use the following filters to view the information you need:

     - **Team**: Displays names of all managers in the organization hierarchy up to the current user.
+If you are a seller, your manager's name is displayed.
+If you are a manager, the names of managers reporting to you are displayed.

     - **Seller**: Displays names of sellers under the selected manager.
+If you are a seller, you can only view your own data.

     - **Activity type**: Displays activity type such as phone calls (inbound and outbound) and meetings.

-    - **Connected record** (available for Dynamics 365 users): Displays a list of CRM records with related activities.
+    - **Connected record** (available for Dynamics 365 Sales users): Displays a list of CRM records with related activities.

-    - **Stage** (available for Dynamics 365 users): Filters the connected records list according to the record's status.
+    - **Stage** (available for Dynamics 365 Sales users): Filters the connected records list according to the record's status.

-    - **Campaign** (available for Dynamics 365 users): Displays a list of campaigns with relevant activities.
+    - **Campaign** (available for Dynamics 365 Sales users): Displays a list of campaigns with relevant activities.

     - **Tags**: Allows filtering of conversation data by the tags they were tagged with.